 You should now be comfortable with the creation, removal and modification of Service Groups, Host Templates and Service Checks, and the application of these items to Hosts.
 After the Service Checks and Host Templates have been configured and applied to Hosts, Users can begin to interpret the Service Checks and analyze the monitored data within the 'Host Groups, Hosts and Services' section of 'Monitoring':

-Example ‘Host Group, Hosts and Services’ section with two Hosts selected
+Example 'Host Group, Hosts and Services' section with one host selected

 The Navigator contains the Host Group hierarchy, with the Hosts as the 'end point'.
 In the example screen shown below, there is a Host Group hierarchy containing four Hosts: